HawkTaka/Planet-Invaders/README.md

 **Still outstanding:**

  - Finish game Loop  (no death of player)
- - Smooth Movment (current movemnt is teleporting from waypoint to waypoint)
+ - Smooth movement  (current movement  is teleporting from waypoint to waypoint)
  - UI enhancements  (Label on screen values)
- - UI Interface (allow upgrading of seleted towers.)
+ - UI Interface (allow upgrading of selected  towers.)